Splitting Reality

 This immersive performance piece will transport you into the world of someone grappling with narcissistic injury, offering a glimpse into a mind where vulnerability shapes their understanding of both self and the external world.

-Established in 2019, the Nesladim Collective is built around a core group of independent artists based in Prague and Paris.
+Established in 2019, Kolektiv Nesladim is built around a core group of independent artists based in Prague and Paris.
 Operating with an open structure, the collective maintains a long-term commitment to destigmatising mental health issues through its theatrical work.
-Building on their previous production, “Love Bombing,” which explored the experiences of those in manipulative relationships, the Nesladim Collective now turns their attention to the other side of the coin.
+Building on their previous production, “Love Bombing,” which explored the experiences of those in manipulative relationships, the Kolektiv Nesladim now turns their attention to the other side of the coin.
 They delve into the internal struggles of individuals with narcissistic injuries, highlighting how their altered perception of reality serves as a coping mechanism.

 The installation will be open throughout the festival as part of the exhibition.
 On the weekend of October 5th and 6th, you will be able to experience its performative form adapted for one spectator.
 Please reserve the exact time of your visit.

-Concept: Nesladim Collective
+Concept: Kolektiv Nesladim

-Execution: Linda Dušková, Lucas Lelièvre
+‘Execution: Linda Dušková, Lucas Lelièvre

 Dramaturgy: Sodja Lotker, David Košťák